ideasawakened/ideasawakened.github.io/_posts/2024-01-16-embarcadero-network-issues.md

 Once confirmed, this means the only item left is the migration of Quality Portal to a new system.
 The current system ticket system remains in Read-Only mode.  **Marco Cantu** recently left a comment the [Quality Portal migration blog page](https://blogs.embarcadero.com/embarcadero-quality-portal-migration/) on Feb 16th: **"For critical bug reports, please contact Embarcadero support"**   The target migration completion was as late as February 3rd, so that project is a few weeks behind schedule.

+## Update 16
+`February 28, 2024`

+Correction to Update 15 - there is one more big item left regarding the server outage and that is the GetIt server for 10.4 which is still offline.
+If you are still using that release (versions 10.4, 10.4.1, and 10.4.2) then GetIt still fails to load.
+(Perhaps it's a good time to upgrade?)
+After verifying today with Embarcadero, there is currently no target date for that to be back online.

+Quality Portal is still in read-only mode and no further updates on the its replacement has yet been released.